BrewBlox/brewblox-documentation/docs/user/connect_settings.md

 ## Connection flowchart

-The Spark service is able to automatically discover Spark controllers over both Wifi and USB.

-Note that the order in which controllers are discovered is not guaranteed.
-If you are using multiple Spark controllers, you will want to specify a device address or serial number.

 The Spark service uses multiple arguments to determine how and where to find the Spark controller it should connect to.
 These arguments are:
 * `--device-serial`